klovric/scdrm/README.md

 What is SCDRM?
 -----------------------------------------
-It is a wrapper that acts as Ansible local agent and disaster recovery daemon designed for enterprise environments.
+It is a wrapper that acts as Ansible local agent and disaster recovery daemon designed for Linux enterprise environments.

 Software stack:
  - AIDE: Intrusion detection environment